netcosports/frontend-tech-test/README.md

 Your commits will respect the standard of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 If you are not sure how to write them, you can use `yarn commit` instead of `git commit`.
 As long as your commits respect this, you do not need to create a branch for every feature.

-In the end, you create a PR on `master` branch, there will be a Github Action that will run ESLint and try to build your project.
+In the end, you create a PR here on `master` branch, there will be a Github Action that will run ESLint and try to build your project.
 This Action have to pass.

 ## Misc
 You can find some inspiration of projects we did: